Derek DaltonAssistant Professor

 Dalton, D., J. Cohen, N. Harp, and J. J. McMillan.
 Antecedents and Consequences of Perceived Gender Discrimination in the Audit Profession.
 Forthcoming at Auditing: A Journal of Practice & Theory.

-Dalton, D., S. Buchheit, D. Oler, and M. Zhou.
+Dalton, D., S. Buchheit, S. Murray, D. Oler, and M. Zhou.
 2013.
 Enforcement Mechanisms for SEC Reporting Deadlines.
 Research in Accounting Regulation.

 Dalton, D., and R. Radtke.
 2013.
 The Joint Effects of Machiavellianism and Ethical Environment on Whistle-blowing.
 Journal of Business Ethics.

 Bagley, P, D. Dalton, and M. Ortegren.
 2013.
 Targeted Recruiting and Retention.
 The CPA Journal.

 Buchheit, S., D. Dalton, T. Downen, and S. Pippen.
 2012.
 Outcome Feedback, Incentives, and Performance: Evidence from a Relatively Complex Forecasting Task.
 Behavioral Research in Accounting.

 R.E.
 Viator, D. Dalton, and N. Harp.
 2012.
 How to be a Successful Mentor: Managing Challenges, Avoiding Pitfalls, and Recognizing Benefits.
 The CPA Journal.

 Bagley, P. L., D. Dalton, and M. Ortegren.
 2012.
 The Factors that Affect Accountants’ Decisions to Seek Careers with Big 4 versus Non-Big 4 Accounting Firms.
 Accounting Horizons.